MattGson/Gybson/README.md

 Most ORMs are built for eager loading.
 Gybson is optimised for lazy loading meaning you can resolve deep GraphQL queries super-fast.
 Gybson uses [dataloader](https://github.com/graphql/dataloader) under the hood to batch and cache (de-dupe) database requests to minimise round trips.

+#### SQL developer friendly

+Gybson is built so that developers who know SQL can intuitively understand how to use it.
+One call directly maps to one SQL query being executed.
+We use standard SQL terms where possible and we don't try to hide details such as join-tables.

 #### Native support for soft-deletes

 Managing soft deletes is hard but is a vital part of many apps.
 Gybson has native support for soft-deletes including automatically filtering out deleted rows.

+#### IDE Auto-completion
 ![Image of demo](https://github.com/MattGson/Gybson/blob/master/demo.gif?raw=true)